 - Promote health and wellbeing aimed at preventing diseases, specifically obesity and Type 2 diabetes;

 - Provide education and information about health and wellbeing through education programs, resources, publications, advocacy and consultancy;

 - Support research into health and wellbeing including the provision of awards and scholarships;

 - Work in partnership with relevant health and education bodies, government departments, organisations and industry.

 Our Chief Executive Officer, Carol Warren manages a small team of staff who operate the full-time office.
-Our team of nine directors are responsible for the governance of Home Economics Victoria under the leadership of President Alison Kuen.
+Our team of directors are responsible for the governance of Home Economics Victoria.

 The three sets of shapes that make up the starburst configuration of Home Economics Victoria’s visual identity represent the interrelationship between the individual, the home economics profession and Home Economics Victoria.
 The individual is represented as the central shape, with the idea that all can be shared - the linking and communication of ideas and information creates a stronger whole.

 The logo also represents the relationship between individuals, families and communities; similarly, households, communities and the global community.

 The bright colours represent vitality, health and positive energy.
 The focus on green supports the emphasis on Home Economics Victoria on sustainability and the promotion of sustainable futures for individuals, families and communities.

 The overall design suggests a Southern Cross formation within a global context, linking Australia with the rest of the world.